nazirmusawer/nazirmusawer.github.io/about.md

 title: About
 permalink: /about/
 ---
-I'm Nazir Musawer...
 This is a private space for my writing-journals, memories, and small reflections.
 I keep it simple on purpopse.
 You can find me on X: [@nazirmusawer](https://x.com/nazirmusawer)